Jeremiah Arkham: Fictional character biography

 Shadow of the Bat is the first appearance of Jeremiah.
 In the story, a contractor releases Victor Zsasz, enabling Zsasz's murder spree shortly after.
-When the Batman discovers the bodies, he recognizes Zsasz's killing pattern, although it was known that Zsasz was in the Asylum.
-Eventually, Batman finds the escape the contractor left Victor and captures him.
+When Batman discovers the bodies, he recognizes Zsasz's killing pattern, although it was known that Zsasz was in Arkham Asylum.
+Eventually, Batman finds the contractor who let Zsasz escape and captures him.
 When Jeremiah discovers Batman had not only feigned insanity but also stopped Zsasz's 'exposure therapy', he is enraged and releases patients on Batman, most notably Amygdala (who Jeremiah was manipulating) and Riddler.

 In Knightfall, Bane breaks into Arkham Asylum and frees the inmates as Joker holds Jeremiah at gunpoint.
-Joker drives Jeremiah to near insanity until the Batman saves him.
+Joker drives Jeremiah to near insanity until Batman saves him.

 In Batman: No Man's Land, Jeremiah heads to the ruins of Arkham and finds his late uncle Amadeus' journal.
 Jeremiah decides to rebuild Arkham Asylum in his uncle's image.
-While the asylum is finishing renovations, workplace accidents begin to pile up, including Killer Croc's tank filtration rupturing, Mr. Freeze's room gets warmer, along with the Raggedy Man being freed.
+While the asylum is finishing renovations, workplace accidents begin to pile up, including Killer Croc's tank filtration rupturing, Mr. Freeze's room increasing in temperature, and Raggedy Man being freed.
 Later on, Alyce Sinner is shown to be having sexual relations with Black Mask (Roman Sionis).
-Alyce then returns to the asylum and projects Amadeus Arkham's voice to incite a riot with the inmates.
-After Batman returns the inmates to their cells.
-Raggedy Man is then found dead which upsets Jeremiah deeply.
-Later, it's revealed that this is part of the Black Mask's plan to defeat the warden of Arkham.
-Afterwards, Arkham is put into a cell and it's revealed that his personal patients like Hamburger Lady and No Face were all figments of his imaginations.
+Alyce returns to the asylum and projects Amadeus Arkham's voice to incite a riot with the inmates.
+After Batman returns the inmates to their cells, Raggedy Man is found dead, which upsets Jeremiah deeply.
+Later, it is revealed that this is part of Black Mask's plan to defeat Jeremiah.
+Jeremiah is imprisoned and it is revealed that his personal patients like Hamburger Lady and No Face were all figments of his imaginations.